Nirvaknow/FL-BarterSystem1/README.md

 # FL-BarterSystem1
-This domain maintains the files for creating interactive games for financial literacy for children.
+This domain maintains the files for nirvaknow for children.
 This particular repository is for BarterSystem1